Huang-Libo/Notebook/iOS/Alamofire/Usage.md

 request.cancel()
 ```

-Second, `DataStreamRequest`s can be cancelled automatically when their `DataStreamSerializer` encounters and error.
+**Second**, `DataStreamRequest`s can be cancelled automatically when their `DataStreamSerializer` encounters and error.
 This behavior is disabled by default and can be enabled by passing the `automaticallyCancelOnStreamError` parameter when creating the request.

 ```swift
 AF.streamRequest(..., automaticallyCancelOnStreamError: true).responseStream(...)
 ```

-Third, `DataStreamRequest`s will be cancelled if an error is thrown out of the `Handler` closure.
+**Third**, `DataStreamRequest`s will be cancelled if an error is thrown out of the `Handler` closure.
 This error is then stored on the request and is available in the `Completion` value.

 ```swift
 AF.streamRequest(...).responseStream { stream in